Code of Conduct Disciplinary Process

-The Disciplinary Process is initiated once a complaint is filed against a student by a member of the College community or by the CCO.
-This policy is not intended to prevent members of the College Community from attempting to resolve matters informally.
-Failure to cooperate with the College’s investigation of an alleged Code of Conduct violation will result in the student forfeiting his/her rights to a hearing or appeal and/or may result in disciplinary action.
+The Disciplinary Process is initiated once a complaint is filed against a student by a member of the College community or by the CCA.
+This policy is not intended to prevent members of the College community from attempting to resolve matters informally.
+Failure to cooperate with the College’s investigation of an alleged Code of Conduct violation, including failing to appear for an Administrative Resolution meeting or a Judicial Board Hearing will result in discipline of the Accused Student by the CCA and a forfeiture of his/her rights to a hearing or appeal.

 Judicial Board Hearing

-- A hearing with the Judicial Board shall be scheduled by the CCO not later than thirty (30) days following an Accused Student’s request for a hearing.
+- A hearing with the Judicial Board shall be scheduled by the CCA not later than thirty (30) days following an Accused Student’s request for a hearing.
+If no hearing is requested, the hearing shall be scheduled by the CCA no later than thirty (30) days from the date of the Administrative Resolution meeting.

 - A written Statement of Charges shall be presented to the Accused Student not less than five (5) days prior to the hearing.